aminobest/ETLecture/README.md

-# Pipeline for Processing Eye-tracking data
+# Pipeline for Processing Eye-tracking Data

-## Notebooks and procedures
+## Notebooks and Procedures

 1. Gaze Projections and AOIs Mapping:
 	1.1 Gaze Data import and computation of X and Y gaze coordinates